The 13th Month Salary in Belgium

 Some types of employees are exempt from receiving 13th-month pay.
 These include:

-- Employees holding managerial positions or the equivalent able to hire, assign, dismiss, suspend, transfer other personnel.
+- Employees holding managerial positions or the equivalent able to hire, assign, dismiss, suspend, or transfer other personnel.

 - Private drivers and nurses and other personal servants.